CESNET/libnetconf2/README.md

 - **ietf-truststore**: central-truststore-supported ✔, inline-definitions-supported ✔, certificates ✔, public-keys ✔,
 - **ietf-x509-cert-to-name**: no features,
 - **libnetconf2-netconf-server**: no features.

+The following features can be enabled/disabled to influence the behaviour of the `libnetconf2` NETCONF server:

+- `local-users-supported` - enabled by default, disable to change the behaviour of the SSH authentication (see the *libnetconf2* [documentation](https://netopeer.liberouter.org/doc/libnetconf2/master/html/howtoserver.html)).
+- `certificate-expiration-notification` - disabled by default, but certificate expiration notifications are supported and you can enable this feature to create such YANG data (see the *libnetconf2* documentation).

 ### Client